woodard/dwarf-locations/016-overlay-composite-location-descriptions.md

     DW_OP_piece (4)

 However, there is a difference.
-The piece operator creates a location which is 8 bytes long.
+The piece operator creates a location whose storage is 8 bytes long.
 It is assumed that the value to be read are those eight bytes.
 With locations on the stack, a composite piece location can be offset but offsetting into that location is only meaningful for those 8 bytes.
-On the other hand, an overlay creates a location with an intial offset of zero which extends out to the full extent of the underlying base storage.
-Thus in this example, if the base address space is 64b long, any offset that does not overlow the generic type would be valid.
+On the other hand, an overlay creates a location with an initial offset of zero that extends out to the full extent of the underlying base storage.
+Thus in this example, if the base address space is 64b long, any offset that does not overflow the generic type would be valid.
 In this way, composite overlay locations are more similar to an address where the consumer determines how many bytes to read from the location.